 What are the disadvantages of all-cash offers?What are the disadvantages of all-cash offers?

 The main disadvantage to all-cash offers is that you’ll have less leverage once the sale is closed.
 The high price of real estate in NYC means you’ll need a substantial amount for an all-cash offer.
 This can leave you with less post-closing to spend on renovations compared to if you had taken out a loan.
 You’ll also want to factor in buyer closing costs when deciding whether an all-cash offer is a correct choice.

 Are offers non-contingent?Are offers non-contingent?

 Not necessarily.
 While there won’t be a mortgage contingency there can still be a Hubbard contingency.
 A contract rider contingency that requires you to sell another property before you can close on this one.
 If your all-cash offer has any offer contingencies, then it is far less beneficial to the seller.
-The only benefit they get is a quick closing time, making them less likely to accept a lower offer.
+The benefit a faster closing time, making them less likely to accept a lower offer.